 If you do decide to get insurance, you will most likely be looking at getting Public Liability Insurance.
 This comes with different levels of cover, from £1 million and up.
 While this sounds like a lot, costs are relatively low, sometimes as little as £50 or £60, so this shouldn’t cut into your budget too much and gives you extra peace of mind, but it is good planning, not insurance that stops things going wrong.

 When organising a charity event you will want to raise lots of money for your cause, but what if you don’t make enough to cover your costs?
 There is no fool-proof way to know how much money you will raise on the day of the event, so you may not make as much as you had hoped for, but if you sell tickets in advance you can make sure you cover your bases and have at least some idea of your turn out to the event.
 Check out our guide on how to raise money at your bingo night for an idea on how much you could raise.

 By selling tickets in advance you can also better estimate the amount of food and drink you will need, if you are selling any!
 You will also be able to work out how many daubers and bingo cards you will need, so you don’t buy too many and have them go spare.
 Our guide on how much your bingo night will cost can help you budget so you don't lose money with your event.

 One of the worst things that could happen at your event is your fundraising proceeds being stolen.
 Of course, this event is for charity so you want to assume the best of everyone, but it is always better to be safe than sorry.
 You can invest in a small money box with a key, or make sure to keep a trusted team member with the money at all times.

-If you are holding your event at a hall for hire or another venue for hire, they might have a safe that you can use if you ask.
+If you are holding your event at a hall for hire or using another venue for hire for your charity bingo night, they might have a safe that you can use if you ask.

 Keeping in mind everything you can do to minimise risk greatly increases the chances of you hosting a successful charity event, with lots of money being raised for a good cause.